Robert M. Grant (theologian): Life

 Grant is the son of well-known New Testament scholar Frederick C. Grant and Helen McQueen Grant (née Hardie).
-He earned a Bachelor of Arts degree with distinction from Northwestern University in 1938; attended the Episcopal Theological School in Cambridge, Massachusetts from 1938-1939; moved to Columbia University in 1939-1940; and earned a Bachelor of Divinity degree from Union Theological Seminary in 1941.
+He earned a Bachelor of Arts degree with distinction from Northwestern University in 1938; attended the Episcopal Theological School in Cambridge, Massachusetts from 1938 to 1939; moved to Columbia University in 1939–1940; and earned a Bachelor of Divinity degree from Union Theological Seminary in 1941.
 In 1942, Grant was ordained to the priesthood in the Episcopal Church.
 He went on to earn an S.T.M. in 1942 and a Th.D. in 1944, both from Harvard Divinity School.
 During this time he also ministered at St James Episcopal Church in South Groveland, Massachusetts.

 From 1944 until 1953, Grant served as instructor and ultimately professor of New Testament studies in the School of Theology at the University of the South.
 He became associate professor at the University of Chicago Divinity School in 1953 and full professor in 1958.
 In 1973 Grant was named Carl Darling Buck Professor of the Humanities.

-Grant’s commitment to the racial desegregation of the South began during his tenure at the University of the South.
+Grant's commitment to the racial desegregation of the South began during his tenure at the University of the South.
 In 1952, the trustees of the School of Theology voted against the mandate from the provincial synod of the Episcopal Church to admit African Americans to the School.
-Grant was one of eight theology faculty members who sent a letter of protest to the Chairman of the Board of Trustees charging that the board's decision was unethical.
+Grant was one of eight theology faculty members who sent a letter of protest to the chairman of the Board of Trustees charging that the board's decision was unethical.
 All threatened to resign if the decision were not rescinded.

 By 1953 all of the eight faculty members had left and been replaced.

 His engagement with civil liberties continued and he joined other ministers and Chicago faculty on the march on Selma in March 1965 after “Bloody Sunday.”

-Throughout his career, Grant served as president of a number of professional societies: the Society of Biblical Literature and Exegesis (1959), the Chicago Society of Biblical Research (1963-1964), the American Society of Church History (1970) and the North American Patristics Society (1975).
+Throughout his career, Grant served as president of a number of professional societies: the Society of Biblical Literature and Exegesis (1959), the Chicago Society of Biblical Research (1963–1964), the American Society of Church History (1970) and the North American Patristics Society (1975).

-Grant was a visiting lecturer at Vanderbilt University (1945-1947), at Seabury-Western Theological Seminary (1954-1955) and a visiting professor at Yale University (1964–65).
-He was also Fulbright Research Professor at the University of Leiden from 1950-1951.
+Grant was a visiting lecturer at Vanderbilt University (1945–1947), at Seabury-Western Theological Seminary (1954–1955) and a visiting professor at Yale University (1964–65).
+He was also Fulbright Research Professor at the University of Leiden from 1950 to 1951.
 He was thrice the recipient of Guggenheim Fellowships (in 1950, 1954 and 1959).
 Grant was honoured with Doctor of Divinity degrees from Seabury-Western Theological Seminary (1969) and the University of Glasgow (1979).

 Grant married Margaret Huntington Horton, daughter of American Protestant clergyman and academic leader Douglas Horton, on 21 December 1940.
 He died at his home in Hyde Park, Chicago, Illinois in 2014.